LukasWoodtli/WebPage/pelican/content/intel_architecture.md

 - Carry and Overflow: are always reset (0)
 - Zero and Sign: are set according to the result

-## Or (`OR`)

-Bitwise **or** operation.
-The first operand can be a register or a memory address.
-The second operand can be a register, a memory address or a constant.

-The first operand is overwritten with the result.

-### Affected Flags

-- Carry and Overflow: are always reset (0)
-- Zero and Sign: are set according to the result

-## Xor (`XOR`)

-Bitwise **xor** operation.
-The first operand can be a register or a memory address.
-The second operand can be a register, a memory address or a constant.

-The first operand is overwritten with the result.

-### Affected Flags

-- Carry and Overflow: are always reset (0)
-- Zero and Sign: are set according to the result

 ## Not (`NOT`)